-The Defendant can be found guilty of this crime only if all the following facts are proved beyond a reasonable doubt:
+The Defendant can be found guilty of this crime only if all the following

 - (1) the Defendant made or caused to be made a [describe tax-related document in question] for the year [year]. - (2) the [tax-related document] contained a written declaration that it was made under the penalty of perjury; - (3) when the Defendant made or helped to make the [tax-related document], [he] [she] knew it contained false material information; - (4) when the Defendant did so, he intended to do something [he] [she] knew violated the law; - (5) the false matter in the [tax-related document] related to a material statement.